RetroDECK/ES-DE/USERGUIDE-DEV.md

 ## Using emulators in AppImage format on Linux

-AppImages are a great way to package emulators on Linux as they work across many different distributions, and launching and running them introduces virtually no overhead.
+AppImages is a great way to package emulators on Linux as they work across many different distributions, and launching and running them introduces virtually no overhead.
 There is one small problem though in that there is no standardized directory for storing these files, meaning ES-DE could have issues locating them.

 Therefore all bundled emulator configuration entries that support AppImages will look for these files in the following directories: